-Many birds will use the bathroom as often as every 5 or 10 minutes, but again, this is highly individual.
-If you watch your bird, you may begin to see a pattern in his restroom habits, and if you take note of the amount of time he or she takes between poops, you will be better at judging when your bird is ready for a potty break.
+Another thing to pay attention to is the frequency of your bird's droppings.
+Many birds will use the bathroom as often as every five or 10 minutes, but again, this is highly individual.
+If you watch your bird, you may begin to see a pattern in its restroom habits, and if you take note of the amount of time it takes between poops, you will be better at judging when your bird is ready for a potty break.

 Once you've gotten a good idea of your bird's natural bathroom schedule, you can begin to work with your bird on learning the right places to go potty.
-The first thing to do is decide where you want your bird to relieve himself.
+The first thing to do is to decide where you want your bird to relieve itself.
 This can be any number of places, such as the bird's cage, a garbage can, or a piece of newspaper or cage liner.
 Whatever you decide on, it's important to stick with it as much as possible.
 Many bird owners train their pets to potty on a piece of waste paper, as this is the most portable and easily disposed of.

+When you've chosen the proper place, the only thing you must do is take your bird to it (or if it's a piece of paper, hold it under the bird) when it's time to go potty— sounds simple, right?
 The trick is anticipating the bird's need to use the bathroom, which is where knowing your bird's potty habits comes into play.
-If, for example, you noticed that your bird relieves himself about every 7 minutes, then you should place your bird over his designated poop space every 7 minutes.
-There may be times when your bird does not need to poop as often as normal, and that's okay -- if you notice that your bird hasn't pooped after being held over the potty space for a minute or two, let him resume playing, and just try again after 1-3 minutes have passed.
+If, for example, you noticed that your bird relieves itself about every seven minutes, then you should place your bird over its designated poop space every seven minutes.
+There may be times when your bird does not need to poop as often as normal, and that's okay—if you notice that your bird hasn't pooped after being held over the potty space for a minute or two, let it resume playing, and just try again after one to three minutes have passed.